sarthak0797/Digit-Recognition/README.md

 # Analysis
   The ANN achieved an accuracy of 92.5%.

   The CNN achieved an accuracy of 98.7%

 # How to run
-  Run Digit_Recognition_ANN.py for Artifical Neural Network Run Digit_Recognition_CNN.py for Convountional Neural Network
+  Run Digit_Recognition_ANN.py for Artifical Neural Network.

+  Run Digit_Recognition_CNN.py for Convountional Neural Network